zenaro147/NeoGB-Printer/README.md

 The main goal of Neo Printer is keep many simple as possible to the end user.
 Since the building to it's use.

+This project is very similar to a popular solution available to buy, but the NeoGB Printer is an open-source and standalone Gameboy Printer emulator 100% compatible with [all officially released games (110 in total)](https://docs.google.com/spreadsheets/d/1RQeTHemyEQnWHbKEhUy16cPxR6vA3YfeBbyx2tIXWaU/edit#gid=0) that support the [original Gameboy Printer](https://en.wikipedia.org/wiki/Game_Boy_Printer)

-You just need upload the code using the Arduino IDE, connect the components like described here, plug your SD card and print any image from [any game compatible with the original Game Boy Printer](https://docs.google.com/spreadsheets/d/1RQeTHemyEQnWHbKEhUy16cPxR6vA3YfeBbyx2tIXWaU/edit#gid=0)
+You just need upload the code using the Arduino IDE, connect the components like described here, plug your SD card and print any image directly from a Gameboy compatible game

-Once you finish to print all your images, hold the button (see below) for a few seconds and all your images will be converted to BMP
+Once you finish to print all your images you want, hold the button (see below) for a few seconds and all your images will be converted to BMP

-This project is very similar to a popular solution available to buy.
-But this project is open source and have compatibility with all official released games available with support for the Original Gameboy Printer.

 ## Software Setup
-First of all, rename the `config.h.txt` to just `config.h` to import the pinout settings
+First of all, rename the `config.h.txt` to just `config.h` to import the pinout settings.

+This file contains all the options that can be changed in the emulator.
+Customize it according to the board and modules you are using.

+It's all you need.

+## Hardware Setup
 This code has been created for a "DOIT ESP32 DEVKIT V1" [ESP32 based board](https://github.com/espressif/arduino-esp32/).
 All my tests was executed using [this chinese board](https://a.aliexpress.com/_mOCHLMT).
 You can use any other board available in the market.
 Just make sure of few points:\
 * The number of total pins available in the board doesn't matter (Could be with 30 pins, 36 pins, 38 pins, whatever)
 * It's a Dual Core module (some ESP32 modules are single core, like the ESP32-S2 and ESP32-C3)